MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. In the Azure Portal, navigate to the blade of the virtual network **adVNET**, which was provisioned automatically in the first exercise of this lab.

-1. Display the **adVNET - DNS servers** blade and note that the virtual network is configured with the private IP addresses assigned to the domain controllers deployed in the first exercise of this lab as its DNS servers.
+1. Display the **adVNET - DNS servers** blade and notice that the virtual network is configured with the private IP addresses assigned to the domain controllers deployed in the first exercise of this lab as its DNS servers.

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.